tay4real/rt-agentic-ai-cert-week2/README.md

 ## Lessons in This Repository

-### 0. Getting Started: Free APIs for Prompt Engineering
+### 0. Getting Started: Free APIs and Local LLMs

-Learn how to get started without paying for OpenAI by using free alternatives like Groq and Google Gemini, including step-by-step setup guides and LangChain integration.
+Set up your environment with free LLM options — including cloud APIs like Groq and Google Gemini, or local models via Ollama — so you can follow the course without hitting cost barriers.

 ### 1a.
 Building Prompts for Agentic AI Systems